stephnitis/reading-notes/jsnotes.md

 - In computer programs, variables are often declared without a value.
 The value can be something that has to be calculated, or something that will be provided later, like user input.
 - A variable declared without a value will have the value undefined

+**Re-declaring JS Variables**

+- If you re-declare a JavaScript variable declared with var, it will not lose its value.
+- You cannot re-declare a variable declared with let or const.

+- Since JavaScript treats a dollar sign as a letter, identifiers containing $ are valid variable names.
+Using the dollar sign is not very common in JavaScript, but professional programmers often use it as an alias for the main function in a JavaScript library.
+- Since JavaScript treats underscore as a letter, identifiers containing _ are valid variable names.
+Using the underscore is not very common in JavaScript, but a convention among professional programmers is to use it as an alias for "private (hidden)" variables.